AminsCode/Udacity_DeepReinforcementLearning/Project3_CollaborationAndCompetition/Report.md

 #### Experience Replay
 Experience replay allows the RL agent to learn from past experience.

-As with the [previous project](https://github.com/tommytracey/DeepRL-P2-Continuous-Control), the algorithm employs a replay buffer to gather experiences.
+As with the project `Continuous-Control`, the algorithm employs a replay buffer to gather experiences.
 Experiences are stored in a single replay buffer as each agent interacts with the environment.
 These experiences are then utilized by the central critic, therefore allowing the agents to learn from each others' experiences.

 The replay buffer contains a collection of experience tuples with the state, action, reward, and next state `(s, a, r, s')`.
 The critic samples from this buffer as part of the learning step.
 Experiences are sampled randomly, so that the data is uncorrelated.
 This prevents action values from oscillating or diverging catastrophically, since a naive algorithm could otherwise become biased by correlations between sequential experience tuples.

 Also, experience replay improves learning through repetition.
 By doing multiple passes over the data, our agents have multiple opportunities to learn from a single experience tuple.
 This is particularly useful for state-action pairs that occur infrequently within the environment.

-The implementation of the replay buffer can be found [here](https://github.com/tommytracey/DeepRL-P3-Collaboration-Competition/blob/master/maddpg_agent.py#L196) in the `maddpg_agent.py` file of the source code.
+The implementation of the replay buffer can be found in the `maddpg_agent.py` file of the source code.

 ### Hyperparameters